amaredeus/degen-api/docs/architecture/degen-api-style.md

 This project leverages [winston](https://github.com/winstonjs/winston) for logging.
 Winston allows us to customize formatters and transports per environment so that locally logs can be pretty printed and written to the console while in upper level envs they can be JSON formatted and written to external services like LogDNA.

 We integrate winston with NestJS via the [nest-winston](https://github.com/gremo/nest-winston) package.
 Nest-winston takes in a winston configuration and outputs a logger service that implements the NestJS logger service interface.
-We then pass this to NestJS in the projects `main.ts` file for NestJS to use as the default logger everywhere.
+We then pass this to NestJS at bootstrap time in the projects `main.ts` file for NestJS to use as the default logger everywhere.
 This means that when you inject the `Logger` you are actually getting a logger that will write logs according to the given winston configuration for the current env.

 ### Automatic Request & Exception Logging